isoboye24/isoboye24/README.md

 I'm from Nigeria and BSUIR Minsk, Belarus trained computer scientist, currently living in Germany.
 I'm a huge fan of C# .NET, PHP, Node.js, Typescript, open-source and writing testable software.
 When I'm not crushing bugs or building dreams, I can be found playing table tennis, football, lifting weights and spending time with my beautiful wife Nataliia.

-🌱 I recently built a program to let language learners memorize new words, sentences, phrases of their choice in the language they choose learn, check it out [here](https://github.com/isoboye24/langnote)
+🌱 I recently built a program to let language learners memorize new words, sentences, phrases of their choice in the language they choose to learn, check it out [here](https://github.com/isoboye24/langnote)

 🔭 I’m currently working on AI content generation SaaS with Laravel 12 & ChatGPT API.